 Early in October Israel was attacked by Hamas which reignited war in the middle east.
 Aside from the human tragedy that is always associated with War, this conflict adds to uncertainty and volatility for financial markets.
 Pairing these headwinds with the pressures associated by Russia’s invasion of Ukraine has only added to Global economic concerns.
 Additionally, the global economy continues to be battered by high inflation and restrictive monetary policies from the world’s largest central banks which adds pressures to global financial systems.
 Taken together, recent global and economic actions have kept investors on edge.

 Geopolitical turmoil, lingering COVID-19 economic restrictions, supply chain bottlenecks, restrictive central bank policy actions, and inflation measures are topics that the Investment Management Group is monitoring.

-Mortgage Rates moved higher in April as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 6.43% on April 27th up 11 basis points from March 30th.
+Mortgage Rates moved higher in October as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 7.79% on October 26th up 48 basis points from September 28th.

 On October 1st the U.S. Government avoided a shutdown by approving a last-minute 45-day temporary spending bill that will keep federal agencies open.
 The approved funding bill passed through the House of Representatives 335 to 91, with 90 Republicans rejecting the package and 1 Democrat.
 Following the temporary spending bill’s approval on October 1st, Kevin McCarthy was voted out as speaker of the House on October 3rd.
 After weeks of deliberation, on October 25th Mike Johnson of Louisiana won the Speakership of the House of Representatives with unanimous Republican support.